 Demonstrations from members of the award-winning Guy Mendilow Ensemble and samples of other artists’ interpretations provide an entry-point into a discussion of the tension between preservation and change within a tradition.

 Team-Building through Musical Improvisation

-Geared for music educators as well as classroom teachers, this experiential master-class delves into the theory and practice of team building and the cultivation of leadership through games in musical improvisation.
+Geared for music educators as well as classroom teachers, this experiential workshop delves into the theory and practice of team building and the cultivation of leadership through games in musical improvisation.